 Sue and Roderic O’Sullivan extended their quaint thatched cottage in Salcombe, Devon, to create an avant-garde waterside retreat.
 The couple thought that building a pastiche of the existing building would be a poor solution, so opted for a bold mix of old and new.

-This coastal cottage in the North York Moors National Park benefitted from meticulous remodeling and extension by Dawn and Steven Totty, who used local tradespeople and a palette of natural materials to add to its charm.
+This coastal cottage in the North York Moors National Park benefitted from meticulous remodelling and extension by Dawn and Steven Totty, who used local tradespeople and a palette of natural materials to add to its charm.

 Simon and Sally Robinson transformed their 300-year-old property – on a DIY basis – into a charming period home that’s also perfect for modern living.
 While stripping away the fixtures and fittings of a 1970s overhaul, they found a whole host of original features.